backupbrew/switchbrew/TSEC Firmware.md

 ## SecureBootLdr

+\[6.2.0+\] This was introduced to try to recover the secure boot from the RCM vulnerability.

 This stage starts by authenticating and executing [KeygenLdr](#KeygenLdr "wikilink") which in turn authenticates, decrypts and executes [Keygen](#Keygen "wikilink") (both blobs remain unchanged